The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 hierarchical_query_clause

-In a hierarchical query, you can use the LEVEL pseudo column in the SELECT statement to indicate the hierarchy level, that is, the level of a node.
-The level starts at 1, which is the starting point of the query.
-This field can be used only in hierarchical queries.
+In a hierarchical query, you can use a special pseudo column LEVEL in the SELECT statement to indicate the level, that is, the hierarchy of a node.
+The level starts from 1 and increases sequentially.
+This pseudo column can be used only in hierarchical queries.
 For more information about pseudo columns in hierarchical queries, see Pseudo columns in hierarchical queries.

 Notice

-If the FOR UPDATE clause is included in the hierarchical query, the following scenarios are not supported:
+If the FOR UPDATE clause is specified in a hierarchical query, the following scenarios are not supported:

 - If the subquery uses the

-DISTINCTkeyword or an aggregate function, it cannot be used withFOR UPDATE. - Any scenario involving common table expressions (CTEs) is not supported.
-In other words, a
+DISTINCTkeyword or an aggregate function, theFOR UPDATEclause cannot be used. - Common table expressions (CTEs) are not supported.
+That is, a

-For more information about how to use hierarchical queries, see Hierarchical queries.
+For more information about hierarchical queries, see Hierarchical queries.

 table_function

 The LOCATION clause specifies the path where the external data files are stored.
 Typically, the data files of an external table are stored in a separate directory, which can contain subdirectories.
-When you create an external table, it automatically collects all files in this directory.
+When you create an external table, the system automatically collects all files in the directory.

-- For a local LOCATION, the format is
+- For a local external table, the LOCATION clause is specified as

-LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative or absolute path.
+LOCATION = '[file://] local_file_path', wherelocal_file_pathcan be a relative path or an absolute path.
 If you specify a relative path, the current directory must be the installation directory of OceanBase Database.
-Thesecure_file_privparameter specifies the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath. - For a remote LOCATION, the format is
+Thesecure_file_privparameter specifies the file path that the OBServer node has the permission to access.local_file_pathmust be a subpath of thesecure_file_privpath. - For a remote external table, the LOCATION clause is specified as

-- For a local LOCATION, the format is
+- For a local external table, the LOCATION clause is specified as

-The FORMAT clause specifies the file format related properties.
-It supports CSV, PARQUET, and ORC file formats.
+The FORMAT clause specifies the file format.
+Supported file formats are CSV, PARQUET, and ORC.

 - TYPE = 'CSV': specifies the following fields:

-- TYPE = 'PARQUET/ORC': does not specify any additional fields.
+- TYPE = 'PARQUET/ORC': no additional fields are specified.

 - TYPE = 'CSV': specifies the following fields: